Southeast Asia hails world's first multilateral air encounter code

 “This is a significant achievement.”

-The ASEAN ministers are due to meet their partners on Saturday and Eng said they would “seek their agreement” on the guidelines.
+The ASEAN ministers will meet their eight international partners on Saturday and Ng said they would “seek their agreement” on the guidelines.

-The framework for the guidelines said an agreement was needed because rising growth and prosperity in Asia had led to an increase in maritime and air traffic in the region.
+The framework for the guidelines said a pact was needed because Asia’s rising growth and prosperity had spurred an increase of maritime and air traffic in the region.

-The United States and China in 2015 signed a bilateral agreement on a military hotline and rules of behavior to govern air-to-air encounters.
+The United States and China in 2015 signed a pact on a military hotline and rules governing air-to-air encounters.

 But even with the existing guidelines, tensions remain, especially in the hotly contested South China Sea.

-China claims almost the entire South China Sea while Vietnam, the Philippines, Malaysia and Brunei claim parts of the potentially energy-rich maritime territory.
+China claims almost all of the busy waterway while Vietnam, the Philippines, Malaysia and Brunei claim parts of the potentially energy-rich maritime territory.

 Taiwan also claims the sea.

-This month, China expressed anger after a U.S. Navy destroyer sailed near islands claimed by China, saying it resolutely opposed an operation that it called a threat to its sovereignty.
+This month, China expressed anger after a U.S. Navy destroyer sailed near islands it claims, saying it resolutely opposed an operation that it called a threat to its sovereignty.

-“In a way they are like seatbelts, not completely protected, but at least they provide some protection,” Eng said when asked if the sea guidelines were working.
+Asked if the sea guidelines were working, Ng said, “In a way they are like seatbelts, not completely protected, but at least they provide some protection.”

 In August, Southeast Asian nations and China adopted a negotiating framework for a broader code of conduct in the South China Sea.

-That framework seeks to advance a 2002 Declaration of Conduct of Parties in the South China Sea, which has mostly been ignored by claimant states, particularly China, which has built seven islands in disputed waters, three of which are equipped with runways, surface-to-air missiles and radars.
+That framework seeks to advance a 2002 Declaration of Conduct of Parties in the South China Sea, which has mostly been ignored by claimant states, particularly China, which has built seven islands in disputed waters, three of them equipped with runways, surface-to-air missiles and radars.

-All 10 ASEAN states also agreed to adopt the “our eyes” initiative - initially launched by six member states in January - as a platform to exchange information on “terrorism, radicalism, and violent extremism, and other non-traditional threats”.
+The ASEAN states also agreed to adopt the “our eyes” initiative as a platform to exchange information on “terrorism, radicalism, and violent extremism, and other non-traditional threats”.

 They also agreed to set up a “virtual” network of chemical, biological and radiological defense experts to “better share best practices and make quick contact during crises”.